 We are sure you would agree that backpack is an essential gear for every hiker.
-And if you are on a backpack for a longer duration, then what is the one thing that troubles you the most?
+And if you are carrying a backpack for a longer duration, then what is the one thing that troubles you the most?
 Accommodation?
 No!
 Food?
 No!
 Think.
 The neck sore!
 Do you get a constant pain after carrying the heavy backpack?
 If yes, then don’t ignore the pain!
-It could be the trapezius muscle (traps) that are in pain and it is time that you gave them your attention.
+It could be the trapezius muscle (traps) that is in pain and it's time that you gave them your attention.

 First, what is trapezius muscles and where is the Trapezius muscle located?